charles19132/papiere/README.md

 This is almost certainly coming from a plugin.
 Check your plugin JARs for any files named "Metrics.class".

-Also, copy the JAR file into a new server, accept the EULA, and run it.
+Also, copy the Papiere JAR file into a new server, accept the EULA, and run it.
 If the bStats.yml file is still present, please report it as a bug.

 ## Build